FongFox/HSUApp/README.md

 # HSUMobileApp
-An simple Hoa Sen University app using .Net
+An simple Hoa Sen University Mobile App using .Net MAUI (with MVVM Architecture).